Cheskieman/Copy-EBS-Volume-to-another-instance./README.md

 * Create a Snapshot of the EBS Volume from the First Created EC2 Instance

-#### Instructions on how to remove an EBS volume from an instance and load it onto another running instance.
+#### This project provides clear instructions on removing an EBS volume from its original instance and attaching it to another active instance.

 CREATE TWO EC2 INSTANCES: